Driving While Ability Impaired (DWAI)

 Rochelle S. Berliner is an experienced New York Driving While Ability Impaired lawyer who will fight for your rights.
 She will serve as a zealous advocate for your rights.
-Call the Law Office of Rochelle S. Berliner today at 718-261-5600 for a free consultation to discuss your DWAI charge.
+Call the Law Office today at for a free consultation to discuss your DWAI charge.

-The Law Office of Rochelle S. Berliner is proud to serve clients in Queens County, Kings County, New York County, Bronx County, Nassau County, Suffolk County and throughout the New York City area.
+The Law Office is proud to serve clients in Queens County, Kings County, New York County, Bronx County, Nassau County, Suffolk County and throughout the New York City area.